Self-help and mental health. Simple steps for every day

 Give up the illusion that the world has to be perfect.
 Learn to live "here and now".
 When a bad thought comes up (like fear of getting sick), remember that it's not reality, it's just a thought.
 Always check the facts and only trust reliable sources.

-Regularly clear your social media feed of negative and unreliable information.
+Regularly clean your social media feed of negative and unreliable information.
 This will help reduce the effects of unnecessary stressors.

 Imaginary exercises for relaxation

-Try the "Kinoekran" exercise. close your eyes, imagine a screen on the wall displaying your problem.
+Try the "Movie Screen" exercise. close your eyes, imagine a screen on the wall displaying your problem.
 Look at it from the side as a spectator and soberly assess the situation.
 This will help relieve emotional tension.

 Support in Minder

 Remember that self-help is not always enough for deep phobias or depression.
-If you feel that you cannot overcome negative thoughts on your own, Minder: anonymous forum is a safe place for you to share your experiences.
+If you feel like you can't handle negative thoughts on your own, the Minder anonymous forum is a safe place for you to share your experiences.
 And our accredited psychologists are always available to provide professional advice.